Mid-Rise Wood Construction

 - significantly speed up construction through off-site pre-fabrication to help meet New Zealand’s acute need for more accommodation

-- lower building lifecycle costs, construction workplace injuries, construction building waste, disruption to traffic, noise and carbon dioxide emissions
+- lower construction workplace injuries, construction building waste, disruption to traffic, noise and carbon dioxide emissions

-- provide regional jobs and investment in CLT manufacturing and pre-fabrication.
+- generate regional jobs and investment in mass-timber manufacturing and pre-fabrication.

-A pool of professionals experienced in mid-rise wooden design and construction and extending the knowledge and systems to the broader industry through free technical manuals, textbooks, open days, conferences, and supplier models.
+The programme aims to help grow the pool of New Zealand professionals experienced in mid-rise wood design and construction by extending the knowledge of the broader industry.
+This is being achieved through open days, seminars, conferences, and the Mid-Rise Wood Construction website.

 Outcome logic model for Mid-Rise Wood Construction [PDF, 118 KB]